yummta/js-irc-clon/README.md

 Create a multi channel chat application using the WebSocket server in [codeableorg/websocket-server](https://github.com/codeableorg/websocket-server) as your WebSocket server.

 ## Team
-Carlos Sandoval
+- Carlos Sandoval
-Cristian Granda
+- Cristian Granda
-Lian Nivi
+- Lian Nivin
-Mayra Navarro
+- Mayra Navarro
-Paul Portillo
+- Paul Portillo
 ## Requirements

 - [ ] The user should be asked for a username when trying to access.